Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Numerical Results

-Fig. \ref{OverOptPow_U1_vs_Pavg_Const_and_Unconst_theta0p5} plots the expected throughput $U_1^*$ for the overlay scenario after solving problem \eqref{Prob_Opt_Pow_Control} with $\Dmax=1.1 \Ts$ and that of the same problem after neglecting the delay constraint (i.e. $\Dmax=\infty$).
+Fig. \ref{Overlay_Fig_2_Unconst_Const_NoOSR_M10} plots the expected throughput $U_1^*$ for the overlay scenario after solving problem \eqref{Prob_Opt_Pow_Control}. $U_1^*$ is plotted using equation \eqref{Reward} that represents the average number of bits transmitted divided by the average time required to transmit those bits, taking into account the time wasted due to the blocked time slots.
+We plot $U_1^*$ with $\Dmax=1.02 \Ts$ and with $\Dmax=\infty$ (i.e. neglecting the delay constraint).
 We refer to the former problem as constrained problem, while to the latter as unconstrained problem.
+We also compare the performance to the non optimum stopping rule case (No-OSR) where the SU transmits at the first available channel.
+We expect the No-OSR case to have the best delay and the worst throughput performances.
+We can see that the unconstrained problem has the best throughput amongst all constrained problems.

+Examining the constrained problem for different sensing orders of the channels, we observe that when the channels are sorted in an ascending order of $\theta_i$, the throughput is higher.
+This is because a channel $i$ has a higher chance of being skipped if put at the beginning of the order compared to the case if put at the end of the order.
+This is a property of the problem no matter how the channels are ordered, i.e. this property holds even if all channels have equal values of $\theta_i$.
+Hence, it is more favorable to put the high quality channels at the end of the sensing order so that they are not put in a position of being frequently skipped.
+However, this is not necessarily optimum order, which is out of the scope of this work and is left as a future work for this delay-constrained optimization problem.

+We also plot the expected throughput of a simple stopping rule that we call $K$-out-of-$M$ scheme, where we choose the highest $K$ channels in availability probability and ignore the remaining channels as if they do not exist in the system.
+The SU senses those $K$ channels sequentially, probes the gain of each free channel, if any, and transmits on the channel with the highest gain.
+This scheme has a constant fraction $K\tau/\Ts$ of time wasted each slot.
+Yet it has the advantage of choosing the best channel among multiple available ones.
+In Fig. \ref{Overlay_Fig_2_Unconst_Const_NoOSR_M10} we can see that the degradation of the throughput when $K=5$ compared to the optimal stopping rule scheme.
+The reason is two-fold: 1) Due to the constant wasted fraction of time, and 2) Ignoring the remaining channels that could potentially be free with a high gain if they were considered as opposed to the constrained problem.

-We observe about $26\%$ degradation in the throughput at $\Pavg=10$.
-This confirms the trade-off between the delay and throughput.
-The delay is shown in Fig. \ref{OverOptPow_Delay_vs_Pavg_Const_and_Unconst_theta0p5} for both the constrained and the unconstrained problems.
+The delay is shown in Fig. \ref{Overlay_Fig_3_Unconst_Const_NoOSR_M10} for both the constrained and the unconstrained problems.
 We see that the unconstrained problem suffers around $6\%$ increase in the delay, at $\Pavg=10$, compared to the constrained one.